jesuscast/hacktech-server/README.md

 Mechanism
 =======
 The system consists of three components.
-1. Google Chrome extension.
+1.  _Google Chrome extension_.
-2. Python daemon on the client.
+2.  _Python daemon on the client_.
-3. Web Server with matching technology.
+3.  _Web Server with matching technology_.

+---

 __The Google Chrome extension:__
 It lies on the client's browser looking for possible login opportunities by looking at the HTML.